thawn/pitemplog/Readme.md

    2. wire 2 (brown) to BCM4/GPIO4 (PIN 7)
    3. wire 3 (red) to 3.3V Power (PIN 1)
 2. Add the 4.7K Ohm resistor between 3.3V and BCM4/GPIO4 (PIN1 and PIN7)
-3. Solder the wires of the cable to the thermometer (see [picture below](#sensor-pinout)).
+3. Solder the wires of the cable to the thermometer (see [picture below](#sensor-pinout) Note: In the front view of the sensor (on the left of the image) the pins are facing towards you).
 In this example, the cable has white green and red wires.
 For example:
    1. white to pin 1: GND
    2. green to pin 2: DQ
    3. red to pin 3: V<sub>DD</sub>